-The accompanying condensed consolidated balance sheet as of March 31, 2020, the condensed consolidated statements of operations and comprehensive loss for the three months ended March 31, 2020 and 2019, the condensed consolidated statements of cash flows for the three months ended March 31, 2020 and 2019, and the condensed consolidated statements of shareholders' equity for the three months ended March 31, 2020 and 2019, and the related footnote disclosures are unaudited.
-The accompanying unaudited interim financial statements were prepared in accordance with U.S. generally accepted accounting principles ("GAAP"), including guidance with respect to interim financial information and in conformity with the instructions to Form 10-Q and Article 10 of Regulation S-X. Accordingly, they do not include all of the information and footnotes required by GAAP for annual financial statements.
+The accompanying condensed consolidated balance sheet as of September 30, 2020, the condensed consolidated statements of operations and comprehensive loss for the three and nine months ended September 30, 2020 and 2019, the condensed consolidated statements of cash flows for the nine months ended September 30, 2020 and 2019, and the condensed consolidated statements of shareholders' equity for the three and nine months ended September 30, 2020 and 2019, and the related footnote disclosures are unaudited.
+The accompanying unaudited interim condensed financial statements were prepared in accordance with U.S. generally accepted accounting principles ("GAAP"), including guidance with respect to interim financial information and in conformity with the instructions to Form 10-Q and Article 10 of Regulation S-X. Accordingly, they do not include all of the information and footnotes required by GAAP for annual financial statements.
 These financial statements should be read in conjunction with the consolidated financial statements and related footnotes included in the Company's Annual Report on Form 10-K for the year ended December 31, 2019 (the "Annual Report").

-The unaudited condensed consolidated interim financial statements have been prepared on the same basis as the annual financial statements and, in the opinion of management, reflect all normal recurring adjustments, necessary to present a fair statement of the results for the interim periods presented.
-Results of the operations for the three months ended March 31, 2020 are not necessarily indicative of the results expected for the full fiscal year or for any future annual or interim period.
+The unaudited interim condensed consolidated interim financial statements have been prepared on the same basis as the annual financial statements and, in the opinion of management, reflect all normal recurring adjustments, necessary to present a fair statement of the results for the interim periods presented.
+Results of the operations for the three and nine months ended September 30, 2020 are not necessarily indicative of the results expected for the full fiscal year or for any future annual or interim period.

-The condensed consolidated financial statements include the financial statements of the Company and its subsidiaries.
+The unaudited interim condensed consolidated financial statements include the financial statements of the Company and its subsidiaries.
 All significant intercompany transactions and balances between the Company and its subsidiaries are eliminated upon consolidation.

 Noncontrolling interests are recognized to reflect the portion of the equity of subsidiaries which are not attributable, directly or indirectly, to the controlling shareholders.
-The Company consolidates its interests in its joint venture, BeiGene Biologics Co., Ltd. ("BeiGene Biologics") and MapKure, LLC, under the voting model and recognizes the minority shareholders' equity interest as a noncontrolling interest in its condensed consolidated financial statements.
+The Company consolidates its interests in its joint venture, BeiGene Biologics Co., Ltd. ("BeiGene Biologics"), under the voting model and recognizes the minority shareholder's equity interest as a noncontrolling interest in its condensed consolidated financial statements.
+In September 2020, BeiGene (Hong Kong) Co., Limited ("BeiGene HK") entered into a share purchase agreement with the minority shareholder to acquire its equity interest in BeiGene Biologics.
+The share purchase is expected to be completed in the fourth quarter of 2020.